Stromberg v. California: Background of the case

 The Better America Federation (BAF), a group whose goal was to clear the State of California from what they deemed to be dangerous dissent, targeted the Pioneer Summer Camp (PSC) in summer 1929.
 The youth camp for working-class children was maintained by a number of different groups and organizations, some of which were either openly Communist or had expressed sympathy for the Communist Party's goals.
 California had a state law, enacted in 1919, that prohibited public display of a red flag.
 The BAF persuaded a local sheriff to search the Pioneer Summer Camp.
 The resultant search turned up a red flag; the sheriff then arrested Yetta Stromberg, a summer teacher at the camp, along with several other employees.

 Stromberg was a nineteen-year-old student at the University of Southern California, and a member of the Young Communist League, an international organization affiliated with the Communist Party.
 In the state trials, the charge brought up against her was in relation to a daily ceremony that took place at the summer camp on a loaned ranch near Yucaipa, California, where she worked as a teacher.
 During the ceremony, Stromberg supervised and directed the youth in raising a red flag, and in pledging allegiance to "the workers' red flag, and to the cause for which it stands, one aim throughout our lives, freedom for the working class."
-Stromberg was also found to have owned a number of books and other printed materials advocating violence and armed uprisings, though she testified that none of such materials were employed in her teaching of the children.
+Stromberg was also found to have owned books and other printed materials advocating violence and armed uprisings, though she testified that none of such materials were employed in her teaching of the children.

 Stromberg was tried and convicted in state court.
 She appealed the conviction to the Supreme Court on the grounds that the California statute in question outlawed the symbol of a legally recognized party.
 Stromberg's attorneys cited Holmes' concept of the "clear and present danger" test, asserting that the circumstances of the act must be considered as part of the decision.